LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 ### 4.10.3 Integration Testing
-To integration test, there are tests in `ExportOperationTest.java` in `fhir-server-test` module with server integration test cases for system, patient and group export.
-Further, there are tests in `ImportOperationTest.java` in `fhir-server-test` module.
-These tests rely on the `fhir-server-config-postgres.json` which specifies two storageProviders.
+There are tests in the `fhir-server-test` module for system, patient and group export.
+These tests rely on fhir-server-config files that currently exist under `fhir-server-webapp/src/test/liberty`.

 ### 4.10.5 Job Logs
 Because the bulk import and export operations are built on Liberty's java batch implementation, users may need to check the [Liberty batch job logs](https://www.ibm.com/support/knowledgecenter/SSEQTP_liberty/com.ibm.websphere.wlp.doc/ae/rwlp_batch_view_joblog.html) for detailed step information / troubleshooting.